 Maggie Allyn joined the Walton Choral Department as a half-time assistant director in 2013 and is now our full-time assistant.
 Mrs. Allyn is the Director of our Women’s Concert Choir and Bel Canto.
-Ms. Taylor is a Walton Chorus Alumna who went on to earn her Bachelor’s Degree in Vocal Performance from Samford University.
+Mrs. Allyn is a Walton Chorus Alumna who went on to earn her Bachelor’s Degree in Vocal Performance from Samford University.

 Recently returned from studying acting and voice in New York City with Dr. Bruce Kolb, Mrs. Allyn now works both sides of the curtain at Act3 Playhouse in Sandy Springs, GA: she is a two-time *Metropolitan Atlanta Theater Award winner for Best Leading Actress in a Musical as well as Act3’s youth artistic director and community liaison, dedicated to developing the future of the arts through her work with children and Sandy Springs residents.